 Install SideQuest on your computer

-Go to the SideQuest downloads page and download the install file for your operating system.
-Install the program like you would do with any other program for your operating system.
-This will install SideQuest and the necessary drivers you need for sideloading.
+Go to the SideQuest downloads page, download and run the ‘Advanced Installer’ for your Desktop operating system, which will install SideQuest and the necessary drivers for sideloading.

 Allow USB debugging between your computer and your Quest